-- 325 Advanced Russian II (4) Continuation of SLL 320.
-Prerequisite: SLL 320. - 330g Russian Thought and Civilization (4) Russian cultural identity from its beginnings until today.
-The Eastern Orthodox tradition, its traumatic confrontation with Western culture, and their continuous interaction. - 344 Tolstoy: Writer and Moralist (4) Tolstoy's major works in the context of his ethical views.
+- 340 Intercultural Communication in Russian (4, 5p) Advanced language training focusing on specific issues of communication with Russians.
+Analysis and translation of literary texts.
+Advanced syntax.
+Conducted in Russian.
+Prerequisite: SLL 250; recommended preparation: SLL 120, SLL 150, SLL 220. - 344 Tolstoy: Writer and Moralist (4) Tolstoy's major works in the context of his ethical views.
 Readings and lectures in English. - 345 Literature and Philosophy: Dostoevsky (4) Dostoevsky's novels as psychological and philosophical analyses of modern alienated man.
 Readings in Dostoevsky and selections from Gide, Kafka, Camus, and Sartre.
 Conducted in English. - 346 Russian Drama and the Western Tradition (4) Representative plays from the 18th century to the present.
 Development of the Russian theater in the European context.
 Conducted in English. - 348 Nabokov's Novels: Art and Exile (4) Survey of Vladimir Nabokov's novels written in Europe and America from the 1920s-1960s.
 Primary focus on the structure of the novels and their themes of art and emigration.
 Readings in English. - 370 Advanced Russian for Native Speakers (4) For students with basic oral proficiency in Russian who need to develop native fluency in an array of genres and situations.
-Emphasis on advanced grammar, reading (literary and scholarly texts), written expression (scholarly, administrative, and business genres), spelling, and punctuation.
-Prerequisite: departmental approval. - 378 Modern Russian Art (4) Changing concepts of aesthetic value as expressed in the development of 19th and 20th century Russian art (painting and architecture). - 390 Special Problems (1-4) Supervised, individual studies.
+Emphasis on advanced grammar, reading (literary and scholarly texts), written expression (scholarly, administrative, and business genres), spelling, - 378 Modern Russian Art (4) Changing concepts of aesthetic value as expressed in the development of 19th and 20th century Russian art (painting and architecture).

+and punctuation.

+390 Special Problems (1-4) Supervised, individual studies.
 No more than one registration permitted.
-Enrollment by petition only. - 420 Seminar in the Russian Language (4) Survey and detailed analysis of selected topics in the Russian language.
+Enrollment by petition only.

+- 420 Seminar in the Russian Language (4) Survey and detailed analysis of selected topics in the Russian language.
 Prerequisite: SLL 325. - 465 Seminar in Russian Studies (4, max 12) Readings and discussion in Russian of current topics in Russian culture, politics and society.
 Content varies each time offered.
-Prerequisite: SLL 250.

-470x Reading Scholarly Russian (4) Practical experience in reading current Russian scholarly works in student's field in the sciences, humanities, or social sciences.
-Prerequisite: SLL 220.
+Prerequisite: SLL 250. - 470x Reading Scholarly Russian (4) Practical experience in reading current Russian scholarly works in student's field in the sciences, humanities, or social sciences.
 Not available for major credit to Slavic majors.

-490x Directed Research (2-8, max 8) Individual research and readings.
-Not available for graduate credit.

-500 Topics in Advanced Russian (2, max 8) Study of Russian required for graduate work and professional activities.
-Prerequisite: four years of college Russian or departmental approval.

-501 Proseminar in Russian Literature (3, Fa) Introduction to graduate study of Russian literature: research methods, bibliography, transliteration, development of critical writing skills.

-510 Old Church Slavonic (3) Study of the earliest recorded Slavic language; linguistic interpretation of original texts; knowledge of a Slavic language or general linguistics will be helpful.

-512 History of the Russian Language (3)
+Prerequisite: SLL 220. - 490x Directed Research (2-8, max 8) Individual research and readings.
+Not available for graduate credit. - 499 Special Topics (2-4, max 8) - 500 Topics in Advanced Russian (2, max 8) Study of Russian required for graduate work and professional activities.
+Prerequisite: four years of college Russian. - 501 Proseminar in Russian Literature (3, Fa) Introduction to graduate study of Russian literature: research methods, bibliography, transliteration, development of critical writing skills. - 510 Old Church Slavonic (3) Study of the earliest recorded Slavic language; linguistic interpretation of original texts; knowledge of a Slavic language or general linguistics will be helpful. - 512 History of the Russian Language (3) Phonetic, morphological, syntactical changes